snu-mllab/preemptive-robustification/README.md

 ## Preemptive robustification and reconstruction algorithms

-To generate preepmtive roobust images and their reconstruction, run the following commands below.
+To generate preepmtive roobust images and their reconstruction, run the following commands.
+You can specify the classifier used for generating preemptively robust images by changing `train_type` in each yaml file.

 ### 1. ℓ<sub>2</sub> threat model, ε = δ = 0.5

 ```bash